Affiliate links on Android Authority may earn us a commission. Learn more.

 UFS 4.0’s increased bandwidth should cut down app and game loading times significantly.

 In summary, UFS 4.0’s increased bandwidth should become immediately apparent in everyday situations like app and game loading.
-It’ll also be a boon for high resolution, high frame rate video recording, and other memory-intensive applications.
+It’ll also be a boon for high-resolution, high framerate video recording, and other memory-intensive applications.
 Meanwhile, the increased efficiency should directly translate to better battery life for smartphones.

 Samsung believes improved transfer speeds will also aid emerging technologies like augmented and virtual reality.
-Indeed, portable devices like the Meta Quest series could perhaps benefit from better read and write speeds, especially as screen resolutions and corresponding asset sizes increase in coming years.
+Indeed, portable devices like the Meta Quest VR headset could perhaps benefit from better read and write speeds, especially as screen resolutions and corresponding asset sizes increase in coming years.

 Which smartphones use UFS 4.0 storage?

-You can expect 2023's flagship smartphones to feature UFS 4.0 storage chips.
+You can expect more 2023 flagship smartphones to follow Samsung's lead and include UFS 4.0 storage chips.

-You can also expect UFS 4.0 chips to come at a slight price premium versus existing storage technologies.
-This means that it will first make its way to flagship smartphones and tablets like the Galaxy S lineup, where manufacturer margins are higher.
+As a brand-new technology, you can also expect UFS 4.0 chips to come at a slight price premium versus existing storage technologies.
+This means that it will first make its way to flagship smartphones and tablets, where manufacturer margins are higher.
 Over time, though, the technology will eventually trickle down to the mid-range segment too.
 After all, you can find the current-generation UFS 3.1 standard in sub-$500 devices like the Google Pixel 6a.